-However, some volunteering can be effective.
-In choosing where to volunteer, we’d recommend a process similar the process we outline for choosing where to donate, except, also consider whether the charity has a special need for your skills.
+In choosing where to volunteer, we’d recommend a process similar to the process we outline for choosing where to donate, except that you should also consider whether the charity has a special need for your skills.
 For instance, if you’re a web designer, can you help build their website?
 If you’re a lawyer, can you provide pro-bono legal advice?

 To help determine this, one question to consider is whether the charity would prefer a donation or your time.
 Suppose you’re a lawyer and you’d be happy to either spend a weekend doing pro-bono work or donate $1,000.
 If the charity has a genuine need for your legal advice, they’ll probably choose that rather than the money.
 In some cases, you can directly ask the organisation about what they’d prefer.

 Volunteering can be a great way to learn about an area and build career capital, and we’re keen on people doing side projects for these reasons.
 Just remember, if you’re doing it to further your own career, try to avoid placing a burden on the organisation.
 In this case, you should assess opportunities in terms of whether they let you try out future career paths you’re interested in, or to practice a skill you want to develop, or generally learn about the world — for instance, we know many people who said that working in a poor country really changed how they saw their life, so that could well be worth doing (as long as you can find a way to do it without placing a burden on the local people).